Conditions and responsibilities

 Concession travel on public transport is NOT available to elective students according to NSW Government policy.

 Students must book their own accommodation.
+Please see possible options listed on our accommodation page.

 Overseas applicants should contact their nearest Australian Mission with respect to visa requirements.
 For the location of your nearest Australian Mission, visit the Department of Immigration and Citizenship: Immigration Offices Outside Australia.